 - 9. Country where you live today. - 10.
 Phone number (optional). - 11.
 Email address An email address to which you have direct access, and will continue to have direct access, after we notify selectees in May of next year.
 If your entry is selected and you respond to the notification of your selection through the Entrant Status Check, you will receive follow-up email communication from the Department of State notifying you that details of your immigrant visa interview are available on Entrant Status Check.
 The Department of State will never send you an email telling you that you have been selected for the DV program.
 See the Frequently Asked Questions for more information about the selection process. - 12.
-Highest level of education you have achieved, as of today: (1) Primary school only, (2) Some high school, no diploma, (3) High school diploma, (4) Vocational school, (5) Some university courses, (6) University degree, (7) Some graduate-level courses, (8) Master's degree, (9) Some doctoral-level courses, and (10) Doctorate.
+Highest level of education you have achieved, as of today: (1) Primary school only, (2) Some high school, no diploma, (3) High school diploma, (4) Vocational school, (5) Some university courses, (6) University degree, (7) Some graduate-level courses, (8) Master's degree, (9) Some doctoral-level courses, or (10) Doctorate.
 See the Frequently Asked Questions for more information about educational requirements. - 13.
 Current marital status: (1) Unmarried, (2) married and my spouse is NOT a U.S. citizen or U.S. Lawful Permanent Resident (LPR), (3) married and my spouse IS a U.S. citizen or U.S. LPR, (4) divorced, (5) widowed, or (6) legally separated.
 Enter the name, date of birth, gender, city/town of birth, and country of birth of your spouse, and a photograph of your spouse meeting the same technical specifications as your photo.

-Failure to list your eligible spouse or, listing someone who is not your spouse, will result in your disqualification as the Diversity Visa principal applicant and refusal of all visa applications in your case at the time of the visa interview.
+Failure to list your eligible spouse or, listing someone who is not your spouse, will make you ineligible as the Diversity Visa principal applicant and your spouse and children will also be ineligible as Diversity Visa derivative applicants.
 You must list your spouse even if you currently are separated from him/her, unless you are legally separated.
 Legal separation is an arrangement when a couple remain married but live apart, following a court order.
 If you and your spouse are legally separated, your spouse will not be able to immigrate with you through the Diversity Visa program.
 You will not be penalized if you choose to enter the name of a spouse from whom you are legally separated.
 If you are not legally separated by a court order, you must include your spouse even if you plan to be divorced before you apply for the Diversity Visa.
-Failure to list your eligible spouse is grounds for disqualification.
+Failure to list your eligible spouse will make you ineligible for a DV.